clackups/esp_hid_serial_bridge/README.md

 ESP32-S3 BLE-HID serial bridge
 ==============================

-This is a firmare project for ESP32-S3 that implements a BLE keyboard and mouse device that takes its inpiut from a USB-Serial interface.
+This is a firmare project for ESP32-S3, implementing a BLE keyboard and mouse device that takes its inpiut from a USB-Serial interface.

 The purpose of this device is to allow building a smart input